-Whether you move passengers, minerals, or patients, success means getting your payload to where it needs to be, in a safe and timely manner.
+Whether you move minerals, passengers, or patients, success means getting your payload to where it needs to be, in a safe and timely manner.
 Whatever hurdles stand in your way, reliable voice and data communications can help ensure the journey is secure and efficient.
-Bruce Magee, General Manager for Mining at Tait offers some insight.
+Bruce Magee, General Manager for Services at Tait offers some insight.

 Industries with a heavy reliance on vehicles, like mining and transport, share a number of similarities.
 Firstly, operational structure is often similar with large distances needing to be covered within strict deadlines, the scale of stakeholders is very large, and operations often run around the clock.
 Also, in both mining and transport, trains, trucks, planes, and ships are used to move precious cargo.
-Although there are significant differences between people and minerals, the need to deliver them all safely is universal.
+Although there are significant differences between people and minerals, the need to deliver them in a timely and safely manner is universal.

 Speed and Reliability of Radio Roll-Out